Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 Absolute Return Investments

-1. WorkSafeNB believes in a disciplined policy of re-balancing the fund’s various asset classes to their targets as expressed in the policy asset mix.
+1. WorkSafeNB believes in a disciplined policy of re-balancing the Fund’s various asset classes to their targets.
 The methodology for rebalancing the portfolio at the asset class level and at the individual manager level is described in Directive 34-205.05 Investment Portfolio Rebalancing Guidelines.

-1. For all asset classes except real estate and infrastructure, the OCIO will rebalance to the policy asset mix when the market value allocations fall outside the minimum or maximum allowable ranges expressed herein.
-Because real estate and infrastructure can be illiquid and may require some time to buy or sell, these asset classes are permitted to be outside the target range identified above for periods of time, and may be rebalanced at staff discretion.
-When real estate or infrastructure have breached their allowable ranges and are not being rebalanced, the Finance and Investment Committee shall be informed and staff shall provide a plan for completing the rebalancing.
+1. For all asset classes except real estate and infrastructure, the OCIO will rebalance to the current policy asset mix when the market value allocations fall outside the minimum or maximum allowable ranges expressed herein, or as updated by WorkSafeNB staff.
+Because real estate and infrastructure can be illiquid and may require some time to buy or sell, these asset classes are permitted to be outside the target range identified above for periods of time and may be rebalanced at staff discretion.
+When real estate or infrastructure have breached their allowable ranges and are not being rebalanced, the Finance and Investment Committee shall be informed, and staff shall provide a plan for completing the rebalancing.

 1. The opportunistic mandate has the ability to invest in a wide variety of asset classes and strategies with minimal constraints.
-The alllocations within this strategy should not be added to the other asset class weights when determining the actual weight, but shall be reported separately under the “opportunistic” mandate, and rebalanced accordingly.
+The allocations within this strategy should not be added to the other asset class weights when determining the actual weight but shall be reported separately under the “opportunistic” mandate and rebalanced accordingly.

 Foreign Currency Exposure